liamhays/flipwire/README.md

 Bluetooth just like the mobile app.
 Flipwire is currently only a command-line tool.

-I am currently only providing Linux and Windows builds of Flipwire, because I don't have a macOS machine to build and test on.
-If you would like to be a macOS tester, let me know by opening an issue.

 # Usage
 Flipwire will attempt to connect to your Flipper before any operation.
 Pair your Flipper to your computer before using Flipwire so